 As there is a lot of price pressure in the overall industry, the only way to be competitive in this business is by reducing the cost.
 In the diagnostic business, 30-40% of the cost is associated with inventory.

 So if you want to be competitive in your business, inventory management has to be one of your top priorities.
-This is also evident as per the above image where the capacity to control and limit cost base is the 4th biggest challenge for diagnostic businesses.
+This is also evident in the above image where the capacity to control and limit cost base is the 4th biggest challenge for diagnostic businesses.

 To summarise this point, inventory management has to be a laboratory’s top priority.